Guifreitaas/Guifreitaas/README.md

 <!-- Presentation -->
 <p>
-  Hi 👋, I'm Guilherme, a passionate Data and Engineering!

-  ▪ 👨‍💻 I’m currently studying for a Higher Diploma in Science in Data Analytics at City College in Dublin.
-  ▪ 🔭 I am looking for my first job opportunity.
-My dream is to one day work as a Data Analyst.
+ Hi there! 👋 I'm Guilherme

+  ▪ 👨‍💻 Data Analytics student with a Civil Engineering background.
+Passionate about turning data into actionable insights.

 </p>